Caedendi/D2RMM-Loot-Filter-Simple/README.md

   - [Filter Style](#filter-style)
 - [License/Permissions](#licensepermissions)

 ## Features

-- **Easy item name customization:** users can easily apply their own custom naming.
+- **Customize to your liking:**
-  - To change an item name, edit the mod.js file in Notepad and change it into what you'd like.
+  - Use this filter as a template to apply your own custom naming schemes.
+Just open the mod.js file in Notepad and change whatever items you'd like.
-  - To hide an item, change its new name to HIDDEN.
-The value of HIDDEN (amount of spaces) can be set in the D2RMM settings manager.
+  - To hide an item, change its name to HIDDEN (without quotes).
+The value of HIDDEN (amount of spaces) can be changed in the D2RMM settings.
   - Don't forget to reload and apply in D2RMM!
+- **Completely optional:**
-- **Completely optional:** untoggling everything means no modding will be applied
+  - Untoggling everything means no modding will be applied
-- **Gold:** shortens & colors the tooltip
+- **Gold:**
+  - Shrink the "Gold"-affix to a gold-colored "G".
+- **Runes:**
-- **Runes:** shortens the tooltip, shows rune numbers and highlights the better runes
+  - Remove the "Rune" affix, add rune numbers and highlight important runes.
+- **Items:**
-- **Items:** shortens, colors and highlights the tooltips of potions, scrolls/tomes, bolts/arrows, gems, quest items and endgame items
+  - Shrink, highlight and color the tooltips for potions, scrolls/tomes, bolts/arrows, gems, essences/tokens, Pandomonium Event and quest items.
-  - endgame items include Essences, Tokens, Pandemonium keys, Organs and the Standard of Heroes
-- **Jewelry:** (BUGGED, so disabled)
+- **Jewelry:** (disabled because BUGGED)
+  - Highlight the tooltips for rings, amulets, jewels and charms.
-  - To enable, remove // from lines 120-126 in mod.js
+  - To enable, remove `//` from lines 126-132 in mod.js
-  - if enabled, crafted/rare/set/unique rings, amulets, jewels and charms also have blue tooltips
+  - BUG: Crafted/rare/set/unique rings, amulets, jewels and charms now also have blue tooltips
 - **Item tooltip customization:**
-  - Change the background opacity
+  - Modify the size and background opacity of the tooltip for items on the ground and in the inventory.
-  - Change the font size

 ## Installation